TeaUponTweed/too-long-read-later/README.md

 # Overview
 Sends the top 10 of yesterdays hackernews stories directly to your inbox.
-Uses sqlite as a database.
+This involves extracting the "content" from the webposts and translating them into email/ Uesrs and articles are stored in a sqlite database.
 See shema.sql for details.
-Currently configured to send up to one email per hour between 9AM MT and 8PM MT.
+The system is currently running at news.derivativeworks.co and configured to send up to one email per hour between 9AM MT and 8PM MT.

 # Installation
 ```bash